 The MSc in Computer and Automation Engineering is entirely taught in English.

 MIUR degree class: LM-32 Second cycle degree in Computer Systems Engineering

 Duration in years: 2

-Graduates in Computer and Automation Engineering can find jobs within industries, public companies, financial institutions and research centres, whose R&D divisions carry out activities in the fields of information systems, industrial automation and robotics.
-Furthermore, the MSc in Computer and Automation Engineering allows students to access to PhD programs in the areas of Information Engineering.
+Graduates in Computer and Automation Engineering can find jobs in industries, public companies, financial institutions and research centres, whose R&D divisions carry out activities in the fields of information systems, industrial automation and robotics.
+Furthermore, the MSc in Computer and Automation Engineering allows students to access PhD programs in the areas of Information Engineering.

 More specifically, the professions which are more suitable to the computer and automation engineer are those requiring advanced competences and skills on: industrial automation and process control; robotic systems; modelling and simulation of dynamical systems; data analysis; information systems; systems including artificial intelligence; design of hardware/software integrated systems; man-machine interfaces exploiting natural language; human-robot interfaces; design and management of biological databases.

 Graduates in Computer and Automation Engineering can access the Italian Professional Society of Engineers, Information Engineering.